daisukelab/sound-clf-pytorch/README.md

 How is the performance of the trained models on the tutorials?

 - The best Kaggle result MAP@3 was reported as 0.942 (see [Kaggle 4th solution](https://www.kaggle.com/c/freesound-audio-tagging/discussion/62634)).
 Note that this result is ensemble of 5 models of the same SE-ResNeXt network trained on 5 folds.
-- The best result is MAP@3 of 0.87 (with ResNetish).
+- The best result in this repo is MAP@3 of 0.87 (with ResNetish).
 This is a single model result, without use of data augmentations.

 Already came close to the top solution with ResNetish, and still have space for data augmentations/ regularization techniques.